gosuit/pg/README.md

 # Pg

-Pg is a PostgreSQL client.
-It is designed to simplify thigs like client configuration, model's fields mapping, etc.
+Pg is a PostgreSQL client designed to simplify things like configuration, mapping of model fields, etc.

-It use [pgx](https://github.com/jackc/pgx) for database connection.
+It uses [pgx](https://github.com/jackc/pgx) to connect to PostgreSQL.

 ## Installation